-Stork is an opensource project that helps achieve even tighter integration of Portworx with Kubernetes.
+Stork is the Portworx’s storage scheduler for Kubernetes that helps achieve even tighter integration of Portworx with Kubernetes.
 It allows users to co-locate pods with their data, provides seamaless migration of pods in case of storage errors and makes it easier to create and restore snapshots of Portworx volumes

 Stork consists of 2 components, the stork scheduler and an extender.
 Both of these componenets run in HA mode with 3 replicas by default.

 When installing Portworx through install.portworx.com you can select Stork to be installed along with Portworx.